evanwonisch/NanoNetsMF/README.md

 3. The second order Meanfield for the single-electron-transistor is implemented and with it the discrete gaussian and Lawrence' distribution.
 Convergence is stable.
 Now need for evaluation of MF2 wrt.
 Master Equation, LMF.

-4. The 2nd order method is a great improvement
+4. The 2nd order method is a great improvement for set

+5. A general 2nd order mean-field without covariance is implemented and converges to similar values than first order, which is a good sign.

 ## Implementation of Master Equation